 Colors can be represented by either grayscale or RGB (red, green, blue) sample data.
 Grayscale data represents luminance; RGB data represents calibrated color information (if the cHRM chunk is present) or uncalibrated device-dependent color (if cHRM is absent).
 All color values range from zero (representing black) to most intense at the maximum value for the sample depth.
-Note that the maximum value at a given sample depth is (2sampledepth)-1, not 2sampledepth.
+Note that the maximum value at a given sample depth is $2^{\text{sampledepth}} - 1$, not $2^{\text{sampledepth}}$.

-Sample values are not necessarily linear; the gAMA chunk specifies the gamma characteristic of the source device, and viewers are strongly encouraged to compensate properly.
+Sample values are not necessarily proportional to light intensity; the gAMA chunk specifies the relationship between sample values and display output intensity, and viewers are strongly encouraged to compensate properly.
 See Gamma correction (Section 2.7).